theanurin/docker-images/README.md

 # Gentoo Sources Bundle

-This image based on Gentoo stage3 with additionally emerged packages to make abillity to compile Gentoo Sources Kernel in few commands on a Docker Host.
+This image based on Gentoo stage3 with additionally emerged packages to make ability to compile Gentoo Sources Kernel in few commands on a Docker Host.

 ## Author's Notes